Chilton Memorial Hospital: Mobile Intensive Care Unit (MICU)

 Chilton Medical Center operates two advanced life support paramedic units and two basic life support ambulances.
 ALS 901 operates 24 hours a day while ALS 902 operates a 12-hour-a-day schedule (7a-7p).
 The ALS units operate out of two bases, one located on the hospital's property, the other in West Milford.
 BLS 931 operates from 6am- 6pm and BLS 932 operate from 7AM-7PM.
 Both BLS units are in service Monday through Friday and are stationed at the hospital.
 Chilton MICU's 200 + square miles of primary coverage represents the largest response area in the MICCOM consortium, with the department responding to over 5,000 calls per year for ALS.
-The BLS units respond to calls primarily for the town of Pequannock, but do provide mutual aid for surrounding town (Lincoln Park, Pompton Lakes, Riverdale, Wanaque, Ringwood, West Milford, Kinnelon, Butler, Bloomingdale).
+The BLS units respond to calls primarily for Pequannock Township and also provide mutual aid for surrounding communities of Lincoln Park, Pompton Lakes, Riverdale, Wanaque, Ringwood, West Milford, Kinnelon, Butler and Bloomingdale.

 As of January 1, 2014, Chilton's EMS services were transferred under the control of Atlantic Ambulance Corporation.